FAQ

 • What should I look for in choosing a landscape architect and designer?

-A-When choosing a landscape architect or designer it is important to understand their experience, credentials, training and philosophy as well as their approach.
+When choosing a landscape architect or designer it is important to understand their experience, credentials, training and philosophy as well as their approach.
 The process of designing a landscape is different from many other skills due in part to the required multidisciplinary approach – a landscape architect or designer must be competent in art, engineering, horticulture, environmental psychology and other fields to be successful.
-At Formecology, LLC, our landscape architects and designers have additional training in ecology and have a deep background in natural resources, so we use the title of “ecological designer”.
+At formecology LLC, our landscape architects and designers have additional training in ecology and have a deep background in natural resources, so we use the title of “ecological designer”.
 Because a landscape is such a personal space it is important to find a design professional who you feel you can trust and easily communicate with.
 Additionally, landscape installation is necessary to bring the design to life, so we recommend choosing a professional who can work closely with an expert installation team to bring your dream to reality.

 • What is the difference between landscape architect and landscape designer?

 A-Landscape architecture is a profession regulated and licensed by the state.
 A licensed landscape architect has met stringent educational standards, had on the job experience, participates in continuing education, and has proven the breadth and depth of their knowledge through a rigorous licensure exam.
 In contrast, there are no legal definitions for “landscape designer” in Wisconsin.
 Anyone can call themselves a landscape designer, regardless of education or experience.
-Rest assured that if you choose to work with Formecology, LLC, all of our landscape designers have a great deal of experience and training and work closely with a licensed landscape architect on all landscape design projects.
+Rest assured that if you choose to work with formecology LLC, all of our landscape designers have a great deal of experience and training and work closely with a licensed landscape architect on all landscape design projects.

 • What are the benefits of working with a landscape design/build/care contractor?